 In comparison to other road users, cyclists are at a higher risk of sustaining serious injury due to diesel spillages on a road surface.
-The contact a cycle’s tyres have with the road surface is relatively small, especially with race bikes, so the combination of tyres hitting a diesel and cyclists’ general lack of protection, can lead to significant injury.
+The contact the tyres on a bike have with the road surface is relatively small, especially with race bikes, so the combination of tyres hitting a diesel and cyclists’ general lack of protection can lead to significant injury.

 Spillage of diesel arises from a negligent act, perhaps overfilling the fuel tank or failing to secure the fuel cap properly.
 Diesel spills are frequently found at roundabouts, where traffic flows quickly and motorists follow close behind each other.
 All too often, the driver who caused the spill has long since gone so how can you claim for personal injury and financial loss?

 You can make a claim to the Motor Insurers Bureau under their Untraced Drivers Agreement.

 If you‘re involved in an accident which is the result of diesel spillage, you should;

 - Inform the police immediately and certainly within 14 days (5 days for property-only claims).